Our third and final hike in the Hardangerfjord region was to Vikedalsnebbet, also known as Little Trolltunga.

 After a short downhill, we started uphill again and found ourselves surrounded by pockets of snow.
-There was a lot of snow remaining for it being the end of June but that’s a good thing, I suppose.
+There was a lot of snow remaining for the end of June, but that’s a good thing, I suppose.

 The last 10 minutes of the hike were the most enjoyable part of the hike.
-The terrain flattened out a bit and we were either walking on a slanted rock where boards were drilled into the rock to help with our footing or on flat, rocky soil.
+The terrain flattened out slightly, and we either walked on a slanted rock where boards were drilled into the rock to help with our footing or on flat, rocky soil.

-Peter has a fear of heights and would not go anywhere near the overhang.
+Peter fears heights and would not go anywhere near the overhang.
 The photo at the top of this blog is of me standing on the overhang.
-I admit, my heart was racing a little bit and that’s because the edges of the overhang have a downward slant and there was a large crack in the middle of it.
+I admit, my heart was racing a little bit because the edges of the overhang have a downward slant, and there was a large crack in the middle.

 One wrong step and things could/would go very badly.

-After a few photos, I met up with Peter, got my phone, and turned around to take a few final photos.
-Meanwhile, Peter ventured off, and, well, we got disconnected from one another.
+After a few photos, I met with Peter, got my phone, and turned around to take a few final photos.
+Meanwhile, Peter ventured off, and we got separated from one another.

-I assumed he started walking back to the parking lot so I started walking back to the parking lot.
-The reality was that he had walked in the opposite direction of the parking lot and descended down a slope to see what was further up the trail.
+I assumed he started walking back to the parking lot, so I started walking back to the parking lot.
+The reality was that he had walked in the opposite direction of the parking lot and descended a slope to see what was further up the trail.

-As I was making progress toward the parking lot, he was standing near Little Trolltunga wondering where I was.
+As I progressed toward the parking lot, he was standing near Little Trolltunga, wondering where I was.

-We were becoming further and further apart with every step I took and after about 15 minutes of me hiking (with no Peter in sight), I realized he might actually be behind me.
+We were becoming further apart with every step I took, and after about 15 minutes of me hiking (with no Peter in sight), I realized he might actually be behind me.

-I stopped and looked back and there he was, just a tiny speck on the land.
+I stopped and looked back; there he was, just a tiny speck on the land.

 Once reunited, we resumed hiking and arrived at the parking lot about 20 minutes later.